As part of a Degree Apprenticeship, you’ll work four days with your employer and study one day on day-release and one evening per week.

 Industry qualification – Your qualification is directly related to your industry, giving you and your employer the skills needed to be a success.

-Employability skills – Alongside your academic qualification, a Degree Apprenticeship allows you to continue your practical work experience and progress in your career as an IT professional.
+Employability skills – Alongside your academic qualification, a Degree Apprenticeship allows you to continue your practical work experience and progress in your career.

-You’ll need to be in either full or part-time employment (minimum 16 hours a week) in the IT industry.
+You’ll need to be in either full or part-time employment (minimum 16 hours a week) in a relevant industry.

 What Degree Apprenticeships are available?